svandriel/azdo-cancel-previous-builds/README.md

 _Note: The access token needs to have the 'read builds' and 'update builds' permission.
 You can also use a custom access token that has these permissions._

-The script requires these environment variables:
+The script requires these environment variables, which should be present in the context of an Azure Devops build:

 - `System.TeamFoundationCollectionUri`: The base URL to the Azure Devops collection
 - `System.TeamProject`: The name of the project
 - `System.DefinitionId`: The ID of the build definition
-- `System.AccessToken`: A private access token
 - `Build.BuildId`: The ID of the current build
 - `Build.SourceBranch`: The current source code branch being built
+- `System.AccessToken`: A private access token
+   _This one needs to be explitly added like in the example above._

 ## Development